Character Makes The Man

 All of the alumni records that Major Owens collected, disappeared upon the death of Mrs. Richmond in 1972, and the school closed almost immediately.

-James Stevens KMI Class of 1933 spent $30,000 recreating as best he could, information collected at reunions and from those who would respond.
+James Stephens KMI Class of 1933 spent $30,000 recreating as best he could, information collected at reunions and from those who would respond.

 Many of KMI's Cadet Legends responded.

-In Volume Two, James Stevens was to have detailed the stories of pranks, memories, traditions and friendships which he never finished.
+In Volume Two, James Stephens was to have detailed the stories of pranks, memories, traditions and friendships which he never finished.

 About the only thing missing from this book is life stories of what it was like to be a KMI participant.